pooyavahidi/content/ai/gradient_descent.md

 ![](images/learning_curve_cost_vs_iterations.png)

 It's not always easy to guess how many iterations are needed to reach convergence.
 This plot helps visualize the training process and determine when to stop training.

+This [learning jumps](https://www.fast.ai/posts/2023-09-04-learning-jumps/) is an interesting article that dives into plot of cost function against iterations in fine-tuning LLMs.

 **Automatic Convergence Test**